JakobOrion/around-react/README.md

 * Displaying profile information and location cards pulled from API
 * Buttons for editing avatar, profile info, and adding cards open their respective popups
 * Clicking a card image opens the full size image popup
-* Popups can be closed by clicking the "x" button
+* Popups can be closed by clicking the "x" button or anywhere outside of the popup container, as well as when the escape key is pressed
+* The edit profile, edit avatar, and add place forms all work
+* Delete buttons only appear on the cards added by the user
+* When delete button is clicked, a confirmation popup appears before removing the card
+* Saving indicator appears while forms are submitting

+Functionality to be added:
+* Form validation and resets

 ### Some of the new tools and techniques learned this sprint